Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Methodology

 For each predicted boundary $b \in \mathcal{B}_j$, we define a symmetric window $W_b = [b-w, b+w]\cap[1,T_j]$ with $w=\left\lfloor \ell/2 \right\rfloor$.
 Within $W_b$, we compute three complementary uncertainty signals.

 \textbf{Local uncertainty.} We first characterize the average predictive uncertainty in the neighborhood of a candidate boundary.
 The motivation is that, in TAS, most failures concentrate around action transitions, where visual evidence is ambiguous and temporal context is critical.
-We therefore aggregate frame-level uncertainty within a local window $W_b$ centered at boundary index $b$, yielding a robust estimate of a boundary-adjacent confusion band.
+We therefore aggregate frame-level uncertainty within a local window $W_b$ centered at boundary index $b$, yielding a robust estimate of uncertainty surrounding the candidate transition.
 This term promotes querying boundaries that are surrounded by consistently high uncertainty, which are expected to offer high annotation utility for improving boundary localization and reducing over-segmentation:

 \textbf{Confidence gap.} We next quantify class-level ambiguity at boundary frames using the margin between the most probable (top-1) and second most probable (top-2) predicted classes.
 Margin-based query selection is a theoretically grounded acquisition strategy in AL \cite{ren2021survey, beluch2018power}, as a small margin implies that the decision boundary lies close to the corresponding sample, where additional label information most effectively reduces classification risk.
-In TAS, this consideration is particularly salient at action transitions, where \cite{ren2021survey} demonstrate that the pair of competing actions at the boundary frequently concentrates the majority of the predictive probability mass.
+In TAS, this consideration is particularly salient at action transitions, where predictive uncertainty often concentrates between competing neighboring actions.
 Consequently, the top-2 margin provides a more precise indicator than full-distribution entropy for identifying unstable boundary predictions.
 A smaller margin reflects greater predictive ambiguity and therefore a higher priority for annotation:

 where $p_{b}^{\max,(j)}=\max_c \bar{p}_{b,c}^{(j)}$ and $p_{b}^{2\text{nd},(j)}$ is the second-largest value in $\{\bar{p}_{b,c}^{(j)}\}_{c=1}^{C}$.